 A malicious module or package collects information from your system and network and sends it to a third party or it can run malicious code during installation.
 Attackers use typosquatting, a technique to name packages based on their real-world counterparts to trick developers into downloading those malicious packages.
 Once downloaded and installed, it can wreak havoc on your system.

 A combination of overwritten arbitrary files and directory transversal attack leads to zip slip.
 Files can be extracted from the archive of a particular directory for this purpose.
 When archive files are unzipped by using a vulnerable library, it allows attackers the ability to also unzip a malicious file.
 Once the file unzipping process is complete, attackers can easily overwrite the file.

-Unfortunately, this type of attack can impact any type of files such as executable files, configuration files, and important system files.
+Unfortunately, this type of attack can impact any type of file such as executable files, configuration files, and important system files.
 In short, arbitrary code can easily be accessed by an attacker remotely.
 Developers can identify this kind of attack when they are on the same version of archive processing libraries.
-Once you identify the vulnerability, you can make it pass through a test for directory traversal and integrate zip slip to your security testing.
+Once you identify the vulnerability, you can make it pass through a test for directory traversal and integrate zip slip into your mobile app security testing.
 Dependency vulnerability scanning tools can also be used to detect these types of attacks.